Primary Defense Barriers to Infection

 Classification

-• Mechanical barriers: Skin, eyelids, eyelashes, cilia, and peristaltic clearance.
+• Mechanical barriers: Skin integrity, eyelids/eyelashes, blinking with tears, cilia, urinary flushing, and peristaltic clearance.

 • Mucosal-trapping defenses: Mucus-lined surfaces that trap pathogens for removal.